merthidayetoglu/HiCCL/misc/rebuttal.md

 ***Rev5***

 **HiCCL integration**: HiCCL’s typical use is replacing throughput-critical functions manually with the original API(Listing2).
 Alternatively, a drop-in replacement can be achieved with compiler macro.
 For legacy applications in Fortran, it is possible to create Fortran bindings of the C++ API.
 We developed Python bindings as a proof of concept.

+We used DDP's 3rd party C++ backend interface to HiCCL integration into PyTorch.

 We will address all minor typographical errors and corrections to figures and text in the final version.